csb1g11/notes-frontend/README.md

 1) Install nvm & nodejs.
 It is a good idea to install [nvm](https://github.com/creationix/nvm/blob/master/README.md) to manage node version but it isn't mandatory. v8.9.0 of [nodejs](https://nodejs.org/en/download/) has been used to build this project.
 2) Install [yarn](https://www.npmjs.com/package/yarn/tutorial).
 3) Make sure you are in the root directory, and run `yarn`.
 This will install of the dependencies.
-4) In the main folder, there is a config.json file which contains the URL of the backend database for this project - head over to the [notes-api](https://github.com/csb1g11/notes-api) repository to download and run this.
+4) In the main folder, there is a `config.json` file which contains the URL of the backend database for this project - head over to the [notes-api](https://github.com/csb1g11/notes-api) repository to download and run this.
 You will need to change this config to point to where the API is running.
+If you'd like to change the port from 3000, then this can be altered in the server/index.js file.
-5) Create a bundled version of the code by running yarn webpack, and then get the node.js server up and running with yarn start.
+5) Create a bundled version of the code by running `yarn webpack`, and then get the node.js server up and running with `yarn start`.

 ```
 yarn webpack